jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

 | 1            |          | 1    | 0xae7ab96520de3a18e5e111b5eaab095312d7fe84 | Lido Staked Ether | STETH  | 🔴🔴🔴 Potentially Centralised |
 |              |          |      | 0x6b175474e89094c44da98b954eedeac495271d0f | Dai               | DAI    | ✅ Decentralised                |

+## Auditing

+You don't want to invest much into centralised smart contract projects because it is impossible to audit something that can change at any moment.
+Your investment is compleletly under the control of centralised hands.

-Ideally you want to be using smart contracts that are marked as decentralised (✅).
-If you are not you should look further into the smart contract and check the audit reports if available before investing too much into them.
+Ideally you want to be using the smart contracts that are marked as "✅ Decentralised".
+In this case you can be sure that the code will not change.
+In this case you can get an independant audit, or check existing public audits, and have a degree of confidence based on the results of these reports knowing that the code will never change.

-We will go through these top 10 tokens and cross check the results of this simple bytecode analysis with the source code and audit reports to see how accurate the calculated centralisation risk ratings are.
+We will go through these top 10 tokens and cross check the results of the simple bytecode analysis tool with the source code and public audit reports to see how accurate the tool's calculated centralisation risk ratings are.

-Check back soon.
-Cross check audit results comming!
+**Check back soon.
+Cross check audit results comming!**